RaulPPelaez/UAMMD/docs/index.rst

 About this documentation
 ===========================

-This documentation constitutes an ongoing effort to port and update the old `UAMMD wiki <https://github.com/RaulPPelaez/UAMMD/wiki>`_ (which pertains to UAMMD v1.x) to ReadTheDocs, describing the new interfaces of the modules that have change since then.
-Thus, the pages for many modules are not yet available in this documentation.
-Although this documentation should be your primary source of knowledge for UAMMD, you should also consider, for the time being, the `old wiki <https://github.com/RaulPPelaez/UAMMD/wiki>`_.

 An in depth theoretical description of most of the algorithms and physics behind UAMMD can be found in Raul's PhD manuscript, available here: https://github.com/RaulPPelaez/tesis/raw/main/manuscript.pdf

+Although this documentation should be your primary source of knowledge for UAMMD, you should also consider the `old wiki <https://github.com/RaulPPelaez/UAMMD/wiki>`_.
+Although the wiki was written for older versions of UAMMD, it might shed some light if what you are trying to find is not here.

 .. toctree::